8ctopus/sciter-components/README.md

 ### class components

 Components can also extend on the `Element` class.
-Components are javascript modules therefore they uses strict js syntax.
+Components are javascript modules therefore they use strict js syntax.
-Here's the simplest example of a component:
+Here's the simplest example of such a component:

+`index.css`

 ```css
 hello {